 Once you have selected your KPI type and data source, you can begin building your insight by querying your dataset.

-Select the Configure table tab from the navigation menu on the left.
+Select the Configure KPI tab from the navigation menu on the left.
 The table will include two default columns: Dimension and Metric.

-From the drop-down menu at the top of the Dimension column, or choose "Custom formula."
+• Dimension: select a dimension field from the drop-down menu at the top of the column (or choose "Custom formula").

 Simple query